AntonWaldron/MultilevelMonteCarloMethods/README.md

 The M-functions pi_l and mlmcpi_test provide a nice introduction to MLMC in application; the first shows how to adapt a standard Monte Carlo approach to produce a level l estimator and the second calls the MLMC driver functions to produce the convergence and result plots used in the final report.

-The M-functions america_multilevel.m and america_test.m were written in order to price American options using the Long-Staff and Schwarz method in a multilevel context.
+The M-functions america_multilevel.m and america_test.m were written to price American options using the Long-Staff and Schwarz method in a multilevel context.

 The M-function calloptionspricing.m  reads in a datset of call options and produces estimates for the MLMC and Standard cost needed for a RMSE target of 0.01 for European options.